-Theodore Gordon Flyfishers was established over 50 years ago to advocate for clean waters and healthy fisheries in the Catskills, a mission that now extends to rivers and streams throughout the tri-state area.
-The conservation work of TGF is coordinated by TGF’s Vice President for Conservation and members of the Conservation Committee, and financed through the TGF Conservation Fund.
+Theodore Gordon Flyfishers was established over fifty years ago to advocate for clean waters and healthy fisheries in the Catskills, a mission that now extends to rivers and streams throughout the tristate area.
+The conservation work of TGF is coordinated by TGF’s Vice President for Conservation and members of the Conservation Committee and financed through the TGF Conservation Fund.

 The TGF Conservation Fund

 The Conservation Fund is dedicated to habitat improvement and environmental advocacy activities that will restore and protect self-sustaining wild-trout fisheries.
 The fund supports cooperative efforts with other conservation groups, hands-on maintenance of trout habitats by TGF volunteers, and improving public access to and enjoyment of responsible angling.

 The Good Fight News from the Conservation —Charles Neuner

 The past year has been a busy one for TGF conservation initiatives.
 In addition to TGF’s commitment to broader cold-water conservation and river management issues, we are actively seeking opportunities to facilitate and support conservation and sporting organizations in their trout stream restoration projects and specifically those projects that offer high value in terms of habitat benefits.
 Following are several trout stream improvement projects in which TGF is currently involved.